na-na-hi/renget/archive/lcbguide.md

 * Collecting all Mirror Dungeon Weekly Bonuses
 * Doing your missions (daily, weekly, seasonal)

 You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burned out.
-Just one Mirror Dungeon a day is good, and more than two Mirror Dungeon runs a day is not necessary.
+Even just doing your weekly MD2H is enough, and more than two Mirror Dungeon runs a day is not necessary.
 Don't bother with farming MD1 if you haven't unlocked MD2 yet; just do your 3 weekly runs to grab your Weekly Bonuses until you have MD2 unlocked.
 Do not do more than one MD2H a week for farming purposes, because without the Weekly Bonus you get the same rewards as regular MD2.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 If you plan on doing two or more Mirror Dungeons a day, and especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-120 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do refills once you are closer to max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and farming a 000 is cheaper than a 10-roll: 1292 Lunacy for a 000.
 This isn't taking into account the 20-60 Egoshard Crates you get from the MD2H Weekly Bonus, which makes farming even faster.
 Note that subsequent refills cost more Lunacy.